janelia-cellmap/pydantic-zarr/docs/index.md

 ## Supported Pydantic versions

 [Pydantic 2.0](https://docs.pydantic.dev/2.0/) was recently released, with many breaking changes compared to 1.xx This library does not yet support Pydantic 2.0.
-Progress towards adopting pydantic 2.0 is tracked by [this issue](https://github.com/d-v-b/pydantic-zarr/issues/4).
+Progress towards adopting Pydantic 2.0 is tracked by [this issue](https://github.com/d-v-b/pydantic-zarr/issues/4).